http://www.faunaparaguay.com/index.html

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-calls from loafing flock recorded PROCOSARA, PN San Rafael (Paul Smith March 2007).
+1 (FPAVE159RE) Calls from a loafing flock recorded PROCOSARA, PN San Rafael (Paul Smith March 2007).